 “It was hard.
 It was really, really dry today,” said Barbossa.
 “It made it ‘skiddy’ trying to go up that steep hill.
 I just tried to keep the rubber side down coming down the other side and I was just skidding all over, but thankfully I kept it together.”

 Sheldon put her head down to chase, but could not match her speed.

 “She’s a fast one,” said Sheldon of Barbossa, “I knew I wasn’t going to keep up with her.
 Third was right there.
 It was tough.
-Laura (Fisher) is awesome, I knew she was going to come up on me.
+Laura (Trace) is awesome, I knew she was going to come up on me.
 She would catch me on the backside, on the hill, and then I would make a little gap going up the straightaway, which I didn’t think I would be able to do.
 I knew I had to go really hard on the straightaway.
 Probably another lap she would have caught me.”

 “It feels really, really good,” said Barbossa.
 “I have two silvers, two bronze, but now I have a gold and that’s why I’m here.
 I have a table setting of bronze and silver for friends who come over, I needed the gold.
 I’m enjoying this very much.”